open-mmlab/mmpose/docs/getting_started.md

 ```

 ## Benchmark
-You can get average training batch for a second, we only care about the model training, not including the IO time and pre-processing time.
+You can get average training time for an iteration, we only care about the model training, not including the IO time and pre-processing time.
 ```shell
 python tools/benchmark.py ${MMPOSE_CONFIG_FILE}
 ```